zhivkopetrov/A_star_search/README.md

 1) To auto-generate na GNU makefile step inside the build directory and run "cmake .." in the terminal; The cmake should generate a GNU makefile.
 2) After generation is complete run "make";
-3) When compilation has completed run the binary with "./game";
+3) When compilation has completed run the binary with "./batman_search";

 TODOs:
- - Try to change the AStar algorithm with the one with std::priority_queue<>
+ - Improve the AStar algorithm with the use of std::priority_queue<>